 Figuring out whether you need a car will depend upon where you want to stay, how adventurous, how busy or relaxed, how spontaneous and most of all how rural you want your home base location to be.

-Driving a car in Tuscany is such a pleasure.
+Believe me, driving in Tuscany is such a pleasure.
 In this part of Tuscany there are some sublimely beautiful journeys to take, along roads that travel glorious landscapes.
-If you’re used to sitting in hours of traffic at home going to and from work and don’t enjoy driving all that much as a consequence, get ready to experience a driving a car in Tuscany… In Tuscany the journey to your destination is usually as much ‘the point’ as the destination itself.
+If you’re used to sitting in hours of traffic at home going to and from work and don’t enjoy driving all that much as a consequence, get ready to experience a driving a car in Tuscany… In Tuscany, the journey to your destination is usually as much ‘the point’ as the destination itself.
 Parking is easy (and cheap) too.
-The biggest hazard when driving a car in Tuscany are the views .. it can be hard to keep your eyes on the road!
+The biggest hazard when driving a car in Tuscany are the views ..
+It can be hard to keep your eyes on the road!

 We consider Tuscany absolutely a road trip destination – with some of the best roads and scenic routes in Europe.

-Some tips on driving a car in Tuscany…
+Some tips on driving in Tuscany

-A lot of people have heard of the ZTL fines that you can get if you drive in bigger Italian cities—Rome or Florence for example, even Siena downtown.
-Whilst it’s relatively easy to make mistakes when driving in the much heavier traffic and confusion of Rome or Florence, that’s not the case in the smaller towns.
-Most will have a pedestrian zone or perhaps Local’s Only Streets (ZTL).
-Stay aware and remember that you can’t drive in the pedestrian central streets (most Tuscan Hill Towns have very obvious city gate entrances even if not for all of the ‘No Entry’ signs.
+A lot of people have heard of the fines you can so easily pick up in the bigger Italian cities—Rome or Florence for example, even in Siena downtown.
+Whilst it’s relatively easy to make mistakes when driving in the much heavier traffic and confusion of Rome or Florence, that’s not the case in the smaller towns, generally.
+Most will have a pedestrian zone or perhaps Local’s Only Streets or Zona Traffico Limitato (Z.T.L.).
+Stay aware and remember that you can’t drive in the pedestrian central streets.
+Most Tuscan Hill Towns have a pretty obvious city gate or wall and entrance, even without the ‘No Entry’ signs.